 Christ paid the wages of sin, death.
 We must seek forgiveness of sins through asking.
 God will not forgive sins of the unrepentant.
 He cannot remove consequences from a person who will not admit an act is wrong.

-All people must ask for His intervention.
-Asking is another act of humility and recognition that God is the giver of all and provider for all.
-It reminds all who ask that we are beggars before the Lord with the capacity to bless each other with our differing talents.
+All people, all of us must ask for His intervention.
+Asking is an act of humility and recognition that God is the Giver of all and Provider for all.
+Asking reminds all that we are beggars before the Lord with the capacity to bless each other with our differing talents.

-He is perfectly willing to answer all question of His children, with the understanding that once the answer is given the receiver will act appropriately.
-Appropriate actions are to take the knowledge and apply it in life.
+Heavenly Father's perfectly willing to answer all questions of His children, with the understanding that once the answer\'s given the receiver will act appropriately, to take the knowledge and apply it in life.

 As revealed through the ancient prophet Moroni,